+The 2019 - 2022 TIP currently contains one STBG Urban project that is programmed for construction.
 The STBG Urban program uses ranking criteria to set priorities for funding.
 The criteria include: plan consistency; current or potential demand (capacity needs); functional classification (including traffic volume within two of the classifications); pavement condition; multimodalism; and safety.
 Transit improvements and bicycle and pedestrian transportation improvements also have parallel criteria which allow projects in these categories to compete for funding.
 While not officially included as a criterion, preservation of existing systems has been emphasized in the project selection process over past funding cycles.
 Projects are scored based on a set number of points for each criterion, resulting in a project ranking and recommendation list for STBG - Urban projects in the TIP.